ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

   Your device id is 21003f000447343335555555
 </pre>

-Copy the device ID somewhere you can reference it in a momment.
+Copy the device ID somewhere you can reference it in a moment.
 Next, enter the following to connect the Photon to your Wi-Fi network:

 <pre>
   c:\Development\gh\IoTLabs>particle serial wifi